 Picasso’s hometown, Málaga, is well-known for its beaches.
 The city welcomes hundreds of thousands of tourists every year.
 They flock to its shores looking for relaxing Easter holidays, discovering its rich cultural heritage, or just spending a few days enjoying its annual fair.
 An increasing number of fans look also for a Ronda wine tour during their stay in the Malaga province.

-In this article, we will cover the wine-producing regions of Sierras de Malaga.
-If you are looking for a tour to enjoy the wines of Ronda we recommend you have a look at this TOUR.
+In this section, we will cover the wine-producing regions of Sierras de Malaga.
+If you are looking for a tour to enjoy the wines of Ronda we recommend you the tour described above.
 If you would like to focus on the wine styles in Malaga region and Ronda follow the previous link.

 In recent times, its port has become an attractive harbor for a mandatory visit to the Mediterranean cruise ships that sail these waters.
 No matter where you arrive to Málaga there are 3 main things you should consider adding to your itinerary in the area and one of them is for sure a Wine tour near Ronda.